-The first company he started was actually LUCIDArt, but initially he focused more of his attention on his other company, Practical Industries.
+The first company he started was actually LUCIDArt, but initially he focused more of his attention on another venture, Practical Industries.
 The company was responsible for creating the Carsik Bib which featured on season two.

-Carsik Bib was a type of barf bag that can be attached to the neck of children with car sickness.
-Cookson took the invention to the Tank in 2011, but Kevin O’Leary told him to give up on the venture.
+Carsik Bib was a type of barf bag that could be attached to a child’s neck if they were suffering from car sickness.
+Cookson took the invention to the Tank in 2011, but Kevin O’Leary told him to give up on the idea.

 Afterwards Les refocused his efforts on his first company, LUCIDArt, which was created in 2005.
-The company made replicas of old art devices from the Early Renaissance period.
+The business made replicas of old art devices from the Early Renaissance period.

 The Californian worked on recreating the camera lucida, a light chamber that projects a three-dimensional object onto a canvas for an artist to trace.
 The original tool was a bit of a fixer-upper, so Les made an improved version.